ibm-cloud-docs/bare-metal/managing.md

 ## Powering off a server
 {: #bm-power-off}

 You can create a server in advance to prepare for usage.
-After you create the server, power it off to ensure that nothing gets changed and no one can access it.
-When you're ready, you can power on the server and have it ready in a matter of minutes.
+After you create the server, power it off to make sure that nothing gets changed and that no one can access it.
+When you're ready, you can power on the server and have it ready in minutes.
 {:shortdesc}

-To power off the server, go to the menu and select **Power On/Off**.
-While the server is powered off, you will still be billed.
+To power off the server, go to the menu and select **Power On/Off**. **Note:** You are still billed for the server while it is powered off.

-**Note:** If the server is powered off, it remains in the power off state and you must manually power it on.
+**Note:** If the server is powered off, it stays powered off and you need to manually power it on.